 Here is how I decide what is best for me for any given port:

-1. Determine if there are any port restrictions that require use of a ship-run tour.
+1. Determine if there are any port restrictions that require use of a ship-led shore excursions.

 Some ports require a ship-run tour if you wish to disembark.